 I recommend that you use only freshly grated carrots in this recipe.
 You should not use pre-chopped matchstick carrots because the strands are too long and dry.

 It’s important that the carrots be loosely packed when measuring to avoid using too many.
 I also recommend you squeeze the carrots in a paper towel to avoid excess moisture.

 In a large mixing bowl, I beat together the eggs, coconut oil, brown sugar substitute, vanilla extract, plus your grated carrots.
-After this is fully incorporated I add either almond of coconut milk to the batter.
+After this is fully incorporated, I add either almond or coconut milk to the batter.

 Then after the almond flour has been sifted, in a medium-sized bowl, I combine the almond flour, baking powder, and spices.

 Once the dry ingredients are combined, I add them to my wet ingredients and mix them by hand until well combined for the best texture.

 After the batter is complete, I use a small scoop to add the batter into my pre-greased muffin tins.
 Or, if you prefer, you could use muffin liners.

 Then it’s just a matter of baking the keto carrot muffins for about 20-25 minutes or until lightly golden brown.